InstAI-Co/Realtek_RTS3916n_User_Manual/doc/display.md

 python src/display-real-time.py path/to/stream/image/
 ```

-Since the NFS mode will generate multiple images in the common folder, it means that when the detected frame is saved in bitmap format, the computer-side will capture the latest frame and display it in the window to simulate real-time.
+Since the NFS mode will generate multiple images in the sharing folder, it means that whenever the AI model inference result frame is saved in the folder (bitmap format), the PC-side will capture the latest frame and display it in the window to achieve real-time AI inference.

 ### UDP